Born 8 December 1542 - Executed in 1587, aged 44.

-Mary, born 8 December 1542, was the only child of James V of Scotland and his French wife, Mary de Guise.
-Her father's death, when she was six days old, left Mary as Queen of Scotland.
-She was sent to France and raised at the court of Henry II;
+- Mary was the only child of James V of Scotland and his French wife, Mary de Guise.
+Her father's died when she was six days old leaving Mary as Queen of Scotland.
+Sent to France and raised at the court of Henry II.

-In April 1558 Mary married Dauphin of France, Francis, Henry's son.
+- In April 1558 Mary married Dauphin of France, Francis, Henry's son.
 He ascended to the throne in 1559 as King Francis11.
-This was the same year Elizabeth I became queen of England; Mary's Tudor blood made her Elizabeth's cousin.
-This would prove problematic for both.
+The same year Elizabeth I became queen of England.
+Mary's Tudor blood made her Elizabeth's cousin.
+This would prove problematic for both

-King Francis11 died in December 1560.
-Widowed, Mary returned to Scotland in 1561.
+- King Francis11 died in December 1560.
+Widower, Mary returned to Scotland in 1561.
 She faced many problems.
 A Catholic in a Protestant land, many regarded her as a foreign queen with an alien religion.
-Most difficult of all were the Scottish nobles, who cared more for private feuds than supporting the crown.
-Yet Mary started well, practising religious tolerance and papering over the cracks in Scottish politics.

-The slide started with her second marriage to the Earl of Darnley, in 1565.
-Their relationship quickly soured and the murder in March 1566 of her secretary, David Rizzio, by Darnley and a group of nobles, convinced Mary that Darnley was after her.
+- The slide started with her second marriage to the Earl of Darnley, in 1565.
+Their relationship soured.
+In March 1566 the murder took place of her secretary, David Rizzio, by Darnley and a group of nobles.
+This convinced Mary that Darnley was after her.
 The birth of their son James in June did nothing to help and, now Mary had an heir to think of.

-In December 1566, Mary Stuart, Queen of Scots had seen her baby son baptised in the Chapel Royal at Stirling Castle according to Catholic Rites.
+- In December 1566, Mary seen her baby son baptised in the Chapel Royal at Stirling Castle.
 England, France and Savoy were all represented and sent lavish gifts.

-Although the Protestant Lords remained outside the Chapel door at the baptism, they did take part in three days of rejoicing, including jousting, feasting, dancing and fireworks in and around the castle.
+- The Protestant Lords remained outside the Chapel door at the baptism.
+They did still take part in three days of rejoicing.
+This included jousting, feasting, dancing and fireworks in and around the castle.

-The discovery in 1586 of a plot to assassinate Elizabeth and bring about a Catholic uprising convinced Elizabeth that, while she lived, Mary would always be too dangerous.
+- The discovery in 1586 of a plot to assassinate Elizabeth and bring about a Catholic uprising.
+This convinced Elizabeth that, while Mary lived there would always be a danger.